bkeroack/elita/README.rst

 Elita
 -----

-Elita is a framework for continuous deployment (aka continuous delivery) and API-driven infrastructure.

-It can be thought of as
-middleware between a continuous integration server (such as Jenkins, Teamcity or Bamboo) and the infrastructure that actually runs the code (production and QA/staging servers, supporting machines, etc.).
-Elita allows programmatic code deployment, build (re-)packaging, server provisioning and more.
+Elita is an engine/framework for continuous deployment and API-driven infrastructure utilizing git and salt.
+Elita maps build packages to filesystem locations on an arbitrary number of remote servers and allows deployment (and more) via RESTful HTTP calls.

 It uses `salt <http://www.saltstack
 .org>`_ remote execution and a plugin architecture to allow custom actions and hook routines.